 There are lots of grants available to help with things like:

 Even without a grant, some of these investments will pay back what you’ve spent quite quickly and then start saving you money.

-Homeowners and landlords in England can apply for a voucher to make energy-efficient home improvements under the Green Homes Grant scheme.
+Until 31 March 2021, homeowners and landlords in England could apply for a financial voucher to make energy efficient home improvements under the Green Homes Grant scheme.